dimi-fn/flask-mail-app/README.md

      * app.config['MAIL_SERVER']
      * app.config['MAIL_PORT']
 * Run `python app.py` and navigate to localhost:5000
-* If you've followed all steps correctly you should then view a message "*Hello from the flask mail app!*" on localhost:5000, and the respective email on your email own email.
+* If you've followed all steps correctly you should then view a message "*Hello from the flask mail app!*" on localhost:5000, and the email *Testing text for the mail body* on your email inbox.

 ## License